-If your favorite trails are soft and relatively flat, traction might not be much of an issue, but if you're constantly scrambling around steep sandstone rock, something with a very sticky sole, like the Merrell Moab 2 Ventilator - Women's, is a must.
-Every pair that we tested had varying amounts of traction and tread.
-The more "aggressive" the tread (deeper lugs, spaced further apart, with funky zig zag shapes), the better the hold your feet will get on steep and loose terrain.
-Hard rubber soles grip best on trails, whereas softer rubber grips better on rock.
-While it's rare to find a shoe that works well in a variety of environments, our Editors' Choice winner, the Oboz Sawtooth Low Bry, did come close!
+If your favorite trails are soft and relatively flat, traction might not be much of an issue, but if you're constantly scrambling around steep sandstone rock, something with a very sticky sole, like the Merrell Moab 2 WP, is essential.
+Every pair of hiking shoes that we tested has a different style of traction and tread and in different amounts.
+The more "aggressive" the tread (deeper lugs that are spaced further apart, often including zig-zag shapes), the better the hold your feet will get on steep and loose trails.
+Hard rubber soles grip best on dirt trails, whereas softer rubber grips better on rock.
+While it's rare to find a shoe that works well in a variety of environments, our Editors' Choice winner, the Oboz Sawtooth II, did come close!

-Your footwear achieves water resistance via two ways: a waterproof inner membrane and adding a chemical waterproof treatment to the upper.
-Gore-Tex (often found as GTX in shoe names) is the most common waterproof/breathable material used in outdoor apparel and footwear, though newer companies, like eVent, are joining the party, and some shoe manufacturers, like Oboz, use a proprietary material.
-They all have the same function — to prevent outside moisture from entering the shoe while venting the inner moisture (your sweat).
-As much as these liners attempt to add "breathability" to your shoe, there's no question that they'll keep your feet warmer overall than a pair with a lightweight mesh liner.
+Your footwear achieves water resistance in two ways: a waterproof inner membrane sandwiched into the fabric of the upper or by adding a waterproof chemical treatment to the material that comprises the upper.
+Gore-Tex (often found as GTX in shoe names) is the most common waterproof/breathable material used in outdoor apparel and footwear.
+Many shoe manufacturers, like Oboz, use a proprietary material.
+They all have the same function — to prevent outside moisture from entering the shoe while venting out the moisture inside (your sweat).
+As much as these materials attempt to add "breathability" to your shoe, there's no question that they'll keep your feet warmer overall than a pair with a lightweight mesh liner.

 The old mantra of mountain goers is that "it requires five times as much energy to move weight on your feet as it does to move weight on your back."
-By this logic, switching from four pound boots to two pound hiking shoes has the same effect as removing ten pounds from your pack.
+By this logic, switching from four-pound boots to two-pound hiking shoes has the same effect as removing ten pounds from your pack.
 This significant energy savings is an important reason to consider the weight of your footwear.